About SCA

 We are run by a student committee, a board of trustees (three of whom are from the student committee), and a body of College Reps.
 We also have two staff members who deal with the day-to-day running of the charity and are available to help you with any problems you encounter.

-In addition to this SCA provides many opportunities to socialise – not only will you meet like minded people in your projects, but we also arrange formal swaps, football tournaments, club nights, talent contests, celidhs… the list goes on and on!
-Join our Facebook page to keep updated about what’s going on.
+In addition, SCA provides many opportunities to socialise – not only will you meet like minded people in your projects, but we also arrange many Social events throughout the year.

-Cambridge SCA became a registered charity in 1972 and has gone from strength to strength ever since.
-We’ve been described as the “most prominent” local student run charity in Cambridge and work with students from both Cambridge and ARU.
+Cambridge SCA became a registered charity in 1972 when a group of Students got together with the aim of connecting with, and giving back to, their local community.
+SCA has gone from strength to strength ever since and has been described as the “most prominent” local student run charity in Cambridge working with students from both University of Cambridge and ARU.

 Aims and Objectives